Wages jump by the most on records dating back 20 years

 Pay increased 1.5% in the third quarter, the Labor Department said Friday.
 That's up sharply from 0.9% in the previous quarter.
 The value of benefits rose 0.9% in the July-September quarter, more than double the preceding three months.

-The figures demonstrate that workers are gaining greater leverage in the job market and are able to command higher pay, more benefits, and other perks like flexible work hours.
+The data further illustrates the rising leverage workers have gained in the job market this year and they are commanding higher pay, more benefits, and other perks like flexible work hours.
 With more jobs available than there are unemployed people, government data shows, businesses have been forced to work harder to attract staff.

+Higher inflation is eating away at some of the wage increases, but overall pay is keeping up with rising prices.
+The 1.5% increase in wages and salaries in the third quarter is ahead of the 1.2% increase in inflation during that period, economists said.

+However, compared with a year ago, it's a closer call.
+In the year ending in September, wages and salaries soared 4.2%, also a record gain.
+But the government also reported Friday that prices increased 4.4% in September from year earlier.
+Excluding the volatile food and energy categories, inflation was 3.6% in the past year.

 Millions of Americans are responding to rising wages by quitting their jobs for better-paying positions.
 In August, nearly 3% of American workers quit their jobs, a record high.
 A higher number of quits also means companies have to raise pay to keep their employees.